Culloville Blues GAC

 Culloville Blues Gaelic Athletic Club (CLG Na Gormacha, Baile Mhic Cholla) is a Gaelic Athletic Association club within Armagh GAA.
-It is based in the village of Culloville (often spelled Cullaville, possibly anglosised) in south County Armagh, Northern Ireland.
+It is based in the village of Culloville (often spelled Cullaville, possibly anglicised) in south County Armagh, Northern Ireland.

 The club plays Gaelic football in the Armagh Senior Championship.
 The club has two playing fields.
 The main field is just south of the village, close to the Fane bridge, which marks the border with County Monaghan.
 A sister club competes in camogie.

 History

 The present club is the successor to one of the earliest GAA clubs in Ireland, Culloville William O'Brien's, founded in 1888, and named after the then-imprisoned agrarian agitator and Member of Parliament.
 In 1910 a club named Culloville Sons of O'Connell was formed, named after the 19th-century Irish political leader Daniel O'Connell.

 The present name, Culloville Blues, was registered in 1916, when the blue and white colours were adopted in place of the previous green and black.
 In 1918, political divisions in the district disrupted both the Blues and nearby Crossmaglen Rangers GAC, leading to the creation of Crossmaglen Plunketts, supported by republicans, and Clonalig Dillons, supported by Redmondites.

 At various times other clubs or teams operated in or around Culloville, including the Corlis Mitchels, Creggan Red Hands, the Crievekiernan Harps and Mobane, all long defunct.